-Mountain laurel shrubs (Kalmia latifolia) are a close relative of rhododendrons and azaleas, all three shrubs belonging to the heath family.
+Mountain laurel shrubs are a close relative of rhododendrons and azaleas, all three shrubs belonging to the heath family.
 They are not related to their namesakes, though, the bay laurel trees (Laurus nobilis), with which they are sometimes confused.
-It is a common error, albeit quite understandable.

 Bay laurels enjoy much better name recognition.
 These small, Mediterranean trees are prominent in history and literature.
 The ancient Greeks and Romans fashioned bay laurel tree’s leaves into wreaths, to be worn as crowns by the victors in sporting events and military campaigns.
 When you think of Julius Caesar, you probably picture him wearing just such a wreath.

-In Greek mythology, the nymph, Daphne was transformed into a bay laurel tree (not a daphne shrub; go figure!), to save her from Apollo’s unwelcome advances.
+In Greek mythology, the nymph, Daphne was transformed into a bay laurel tree (not a daphne shrub, oddly enough), to save her from Apollo’s unwelcome advances.
 Apollo was chasing this daughter of the river-god, Peneus through the woods when the magical metamorphosis occurred.
 The tale of her transformation has been passed down to us by the Latin poet, Ovid, in the appropriately titled Metamorphoses.
 Edith Hamilton, in her Mythology, relates the tale to us in English with her usual charm:

 “She felt his breath upon her neck, but there in front of her the trees opened and she saw her father’s river.
 She screamed to him, ‘Help me!
 Father, help me!’
 At the words a dragging numbness came upon her, her feet seemed rooted in the earth she had been so swiftly speeding over.
 Bark was enclosing her; leaves were sprouting forth.
 She had been changed into a tree, a laurel.”

-The subject of the present article, however, mountain laurel, is related to its namesake, the bay laurel tree only in name.
-Indeed, the common name for Kalmia latifolia derives from the fact that, when Europeans encountered it in the New World, it reminded them superficially of Laurus nobilis.
-But while the foliage of the latter is used as a culinary herb, mountain laurel is a poisonous plant, as you might suspect from its association with the aptly named "lambkill" shrub.
-It is another reminder of why we use scientific names when discussing plants: confusion over plant names can have dire consequences.
+But mountain laurel is related to its namesake, the bay laurel tree, only in name.
+The common name for Kalmia latifolia derives from the fact that, when Europeans encountered it in the New World, it reminded them superficially of Laurus nobilis.
+But while the foliage of the latter is used as a culinary herb, mountain laurel is a poisonous plant, as you might suspect from its association with the aptly named "lambkill" (Kalmia angustifolia) shrub.
+It is another reminder of why we use scientific names when discussing plants: Confusion over plant names can have dire consequences.